Fall River Pass

 The Alpine Visitor Center, one of five visitor centers for Rocky Mountain National Park, is located at Fall River Pass.
 The highway has a moderately steep 6% grade on either side of this point.

+Climate

+Willow Park is a weather station near the summit of Fall River Pass.
+Willow Park has a subalpine climate (Köppen Dfc), bordering on an alpine climate (ETH), with only two months averaging over 10°C.